Chuncheon: Leisure sports festival

 There are three marathons in Chuncheon every year.
 The National inlineskate Chuncheon Marathon takes place in April while The Chosun Ilbo Chuncheon Marathon and the Lakeside Chuncheon Marathon Festival are both held in October.
-People participates in Chuncheon Open International Taekwondo Championships in June to compete for championship in the Korean martial arts Taekwondo.
+People participate in Chuncheon Open International Taekwondo Championships in June to compete for championship in the Korean martial arts Taekwondo.
 Gangchon national MTB Challenge Competition September is a mountain bike racing festival.

+Legoland Korea Resort

+Legoland Korea Resort in Chuncheon covers 280,000 square meters, making it the 2nd largest in Asia behind Legoland Malaysia Resort.

 Economy

 Chuncheon is the market center for agricultural produce from the surrounding area.
 The main products are rice and soybeans.
 Since the 1960s light industry has become dominant in the city.
 After the huge success of the TV drama Winter Sonata, the city has also become a major "Korean Wave" (Han-ryu, 한류) tourist destination, attracting visitors from around East Asia.

-Legoland Korea is also under construction in Chuncheon.
-The first Legoland in Northeast Asia, it will be built in a 1.29 square kilometer parcel of land in Jungdo island and is expected to draw over a million tourists when it opens.
-It will be the largest Legoland in the world.
+Legoland Korea on Jungdo Island opened on May 5, 2022, featuring seven clusters with different themes and 40 attractions.

 There are hydroelectric powerplants in the area around Chuncheon.
 The Soyang Dam is the largest sand gravel dam in East Asia.